JuliaLang/www_old.julialang.org/index.md

 [Java](https://github.com/JuliaLang/julia/tree/master/test/perf/micro/java/src/main/java),
 [Lua](https://github.com/JuliaLang/julia/blob/master/test/perf/micro/perf.lua),
 [Mathematica](https://github.com/JuliaLang/julia/blob/master/test/perf/micro/perf.nb).
-We encourage you to skim the code to get a sense for how easy or difficult numerical programming in each language is.
+We encourage you to skim the code to get a sense for how easy or difficult it is to do numerical programming in each language.

 <center>
 <div class="figure" style="align: center; width: 77%">